What Is Financial Spread Betting and How Does It Work?

 What is financial spread betting?

 As such, you importantly don’t own the security you’re speculating on – you’re trading on its price movement.
 For example, you might place a spread bet position on the price of gold increasing.
 You wouldn’t actually buy any gold for this but are instead saying you think its price will increase over a set amount of time.
-If it does, your position pays off and you profit.
+If the market moves in your favor, the position increases in value.
+If it doesn’t, losses accumulate at the same pace.
+Every point counts either way.

 At the most basic level, this is pretty much all there is to it.
 It doesn’t really matter what the security is that you’re betting on: it could be forex, commodities, shares, or literally anything else that has a moveable price in a financial market.